Real Name: M-11

 Afterwards, the President disbanded the Avengers, afraid that their presence would upset the American public.
 The Human Robot's fate since then is not known.

-A note on the Avengers of the 1950's (Earth-9904): In the Avengers Forever limited series they were seemingly ret-conned out of existence.
+Comment: In the Avengers Forever limited series they were seemingly ret-conned out of existence.
 However, in a personal communication with Kurt Busiek (on Avengers Message Board), he specifically stated that he did not wipe the Avengers of the 1950s from existence.
-One alternate timeline containing them was wiped out.
+One alternate timeline containing them (Earth-9904) was wiped out.
 The group may well have existed in the mainstream past, but they just weren't called the Avengers.
 He suggested the name: "The G-Men".

 Official Handbook of the Marvel Universe A-Z Hardcover#5: Human Robot (main)

 Menace#11, p1, pan1 (first appearance)

 Agents of Atlas II#9, p11, pan4 (using electric attack)